joshcarp/docs.buf.build/README.md

 ## Keeping the Browserslist up to date

-Periodically, mostly when prompted by log output from various systems, we should update the Browserslist "database" using this command:
+Periodically, mostly when prompted by log output from various systems, a [Github Action](.github/workflows/update-browser-list.yaml) will do this weekly.
+If you should need to update the Browserslist "database" manually, use this command:

 ```terminal
 npx browserslist@latest --update-db